Art as Architecture: Integrating Sculpture, Installations and Light as Structural Elements

 At Fratantoni Design, light is treated as a material in its own right.
 We consider where sunlight will travel across a room, how shadows will move, and how artificial light can enhance texture.
 Skylights, clerestories, and strategically placed openings turn daylight into a moving installation.

 In the evening, architectural lighting continues the narrative.
 Cove lighting in vaulted ceilings, recessed illumination along stairways, and concealed LEDs within millwork create layers of depth.
+Our collaboration with trusted electrical services providers ensures that every lighting element is both visually stunning and technically sound.
 The glow of a chandelier or the gentle reflection of wall sconces becomes part of the structure itself.

 Through light, architecture transforms.
 It shifts from day to night, from vibrant to serene, echoing the rhythm of life within the home.